uvdesk/community-skeleton/README.md

   * [**Support Center Bundle**][5] - Integrates the easily customizable support center portal to enable users to easily interact with the support staff through your helpdesk system

-Reach out to us at our official [gitter chat][20] for any queries, concerns and feature request discussions.
+Reach out to us at our official [gitter chat][20] or by joining [slack][21] for any queries, concerns and feature request discussions.

 The development of the uvdesk community edition is led by the [uvdesk][10] team and backed by [Webkul][9].
 Visit our [website][1] to learn more about the UVDesk Helpdesk System.